Kc2693/BYOB/README.md

 #### DELETE `api/v1/muscle-groups`
   * You must specify a muscle group ID in the body of your request
-  * You must delete all exercises associated with the muscle group before you are able to delete the muscle group
+  * You must delete all exercises associated with the muscle group first or you will receive an error.

 Example response:
 ```